 You’ve been told by many friends that you have a lovely voice.
 Okay, then, use your voice.
 Remember those departmental nights I mentioned earlier; the events need anchors.

 You’ve probably heard of Ebuka.
 Ebuka is the host of this year’s Big brother.
 He gets paid to talk and host the show.

 Now, I know school isn’t Big brother, but you can start from there.
 Spread the word.
 Meet with organizers and event planners in school and let them know you have what it takes to keep a crowd awake.

 P.S: For this to work, you can’t be crowd-shy.

 Oh, yes!
 You read that right.
 Event planning!
 I’ve already mentioned that there are events in school.

-If you have a knack for organising, this will work out well do you.
+If you have a knack for organizing, this will work out well.

 Get in touch with the organizers, pitch your price and work with your “freelancers.”

 What’s a birthday without a birthday shot?
-Male and female students’ alike love to get their studio pictures for their birthday.
+Male and female students love to get studio pictures for their birthdays.